FailAcademy/learning/README.md

 Go to RED Academy's GitHub account and follow [these 5 steps](https://github.com/benbalter/jekyll-auth/blob/master/docs/getting-started.md#create-a-github-application) to set up the GitHub application that we will use for authentication purposes.

-Be sure to follow the established naming conventions (e.g. `red-city-course`)!
+Be sure to follow the established naming conventions (e.g. `red-course-code-city`)!

 _Note: If you mistakenly create the app under your personal account, be sure to transfer ownership of the app to RED Academy._